tyler-technologies-oss/codecomp-dropper/README.md

 ### Step 3: Submission

 STOP!
-Have you testing your script using the Add Team Box yet?
+Have you tested your script using the Add Team Box yet?

 Once you are happy with your AI you can submit your code directly in your local app on the Submission tab.

-Either paste your script directly in the submit box or submit a URL to the raw file publically hosted.
+Either paste your script directly in the submit box or submit a URL to the raw file that is publically hosted.

 Note: Make sure your team name matches the same team name you submitted on the Registration Form.